 Terraform Cloud is an application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
 Terraform Cloud offers free accounts for small teams, and paid plans with additional feature sets for medium-sized businesses.

 Terraform Enterprise is an on-premise distribution of Terraform Cloud.
 It offers enterprises a private instance of the Terraform Cloud application, with no resource limits and with additional enterprise-grade architectural features like audit logging and SAML single sign-on.

-Documentation about the Terraform GitHub Actions.
-GitHub Actions is GitHub's service for running commands in reaction to events in a Git repository, and HashiCorp publishes several actions for validating repositories that contain Terraform configurations.
+Tutorials about using Terraform with GitHub Actions.
+GitHub Actions is GitHub's service for running commands in reaction to events in a Git repository, and HashiCorp publishes a helper action for running Terraform commands against repositories that contain Terraform configurations.